Recent Acquisition by AFA of “A very tired child, 2023”

 Philosopher Judith Butler contemplates the grievability of life, categorizing lives into three distinct groups.
 First, there are lives deemed ungrievable—those toward which violence is allowed or tolerated because their loss matters little or nothing to us.
 This category signifies extreme inequality.
 Second, there are lives that, when lost or destroyed, become grievable—lives we have shown little care for while living, yet we experience grief when confronted with their death.
 Lastly, there are anticipatory grievable lives—lives that we sustain and care for during their existence.

-“… we might approach equality and cohabitation on new terms, starting from the presumption that all lives are equally grievable and trying to see how that matters both in death and in life.
+Of course, these categories are not clearly delineated in our hearts or minds; they may even shift and change over time and in different contexts.
+Butler posits the ideal of the third category as aligned with non-violence, stating that “… we might approach equality and cohabitation on new terms, starting from the presumption that all lives are equally grievable and trying to see how that matters both in death and in life.
 In life, the potentially grievable life is one that deserves a future, a future whose form cannot be predicted and prescribed in advance.
 To safeguard the future of a life is not to impose the form that such a life will take, the path that such a life will follow; it is a way of holding open the contingent and unpredictable forms that lives may take.”

 Therefore, if we believe that a life is worth safeguarding, we must also believe in its sovereignty—a complex freedom that involves tending to and caring for others, inherently dependent on mutual care and relationship.

 Understanding culture in this way provides a solid foundation for practice.
 Care, when viewed as a practice, becomes the genesis of culture—a genuine source of social dynamics that transcends the mere production of replaceable and imitable cultural artifacts.
-Culture is deeply rooted in cultivated relationships that are fundamentally anticipatory of grievability.
+Culture is deeply rooted in cultivating relationships that are fundamentally anticipatory of grievability.
 The outcomes of these intuitive and intentional relationships can manifest as products, albeit secondary ones, evaluated primarily by their capacity for reciprocal care.
 In essence, products resulting from care practices must foremost reflect and reciprocate care sensibility.
 What is care sensibility?
 It embodies a boundless, queer sensibility teeming with potential, inherently critical of its place within a framework that seeks to undermine it.
 It is irreplaceable and generously embraces the Other.
-This description might seem idealistic and vague, intentionally so, as attaching specificity would risk easy commodification.
+This description might seem idealistic and even a bit vague, intentionally so, as attaching specificity would risk easy commodification.

 Common-wealth

 In discussing the Greek and Roman approaches to culture, Hannah Arendt highlights that our understanding of culture is primarily shaped by the Romans, who viewed culture not from the perspective of its producers but as caretakers of the natural and inherited.
 Unlike the Greeks, who saw culture as a political manifestation through human interactions, the Romans emphasized the preservation and guardianship of culture.
-However, both these perspectives were limited, as they often excluded voices based on status or gender.
+Arendt suggests that for the Greeks, art production was distinct from politics, reflecting a certain compartmentalization.
+Despite valuing art, there was distrust toward artists' political capacities.
+This complexity in viewing culture resonates with Marx's notion of the common wealth of society.

-In their book titled "Politically Red," Eduardo Cadava and Sara Nadal-Melsió write, “If culture is a site of production that detaches itself as an object, the common-wealth is a site of collective production without limits.
+In their book titled Politically Red, Eduardo Cadava and Sara Nadal-Melsió write, “If culture is a site of production that detaches itself as an object, the common-wealth is a site of collective production without limits.
 It is culture on strike because it is culture from the perspective of the producer, not the consumer.
-It breaks culture open in order to show its fissures, to expose its incapacity to be what it promises to become- among other things, a mask for capitalist violenc and barbarism.”
+It breaks culture open in order to show its fissures, to expose its incapacity to be what it promises to become- among other things, a mask for capitalist violence and barbarism.”
 Cadava and Nadal-Melsió see this collective production as a form of massification.
-I understand this, as related to the formation of culture, as the gradual layering and accumulation of artistic production.
+I understand this, as related to the formation of culture, as the gradual layering and accumulation of artistic production in a ever-growing mass.

-This reflection on Marx's ideas suggests that culture emerges from a form of production centered on the unquantifiable collective understanding of history and care, contrasting with the consumption of goods by the bourgeoisie.
+This reflection on Marx's ideas suggests that culture emerges from a form of production centred on the unquantifiable collective understanding of history and care, contrasting with the consumption of goods by the bourgeoisie.
 Culture, in this view, arises from limitless relational interactions rather than the acquisition and sale of material goods by the wealthy.

 Greek and Roman

-The queer space I referred to earlier is more aligned with the Roman "care" approach, but exponentially more radical and inclusive.
+The queer space I referred to earlier is more aligned with the Roman "care" approach but exponentially more radical and inclusive.
 Additionally, the political aspect becomes somewhat of a byproduct, as every act, body, and thing holds a political entity in a social setting under some authority structure.
-Arendt concluded that the Greeks feared that artists or "men" as “homo-faber,” due to their "mastery" over raw material, posed a threat to the state—a theme prevalent in the history of crafts, exemplified in modern times by Bauhaus, where each student needed mastery over materials to produce.
+Arendt concluded that the Greeks feared that artists or "men" as “homo-faber,” due to their "mastery" over raw material, posed a threat to the state—a theme prevalent in the history of crafts, exemplified in modern times by Bauhaus, where each student needed mastery over materials before they themselves were able to produce.
 In 1971, social theorist Murray Bookchin wrote, “The craftsman dominates the tool; his labor, artistic inclinations, and personality are the sovereign factors in the productive process. (...)
 The craftsman guides the tool, not the tool guiding the craftsman.”
 Thus, the artisan/craftsperson, unlike the politician who only "acted" or performed as personality, felt liberated due to the sovereignty gained through their craft.
-As Arendt suggests, “let his opinion of the value of the political be known.”
+As Arendt suggests, “let his opinion of the value of the political be known.”.

 It's not a stretch to consider that many colonizers recognized the threat sovereignty posed when attempting to subjugate people.
 Indigenous groups possessed strong cultures involving crafts and orientations that granted them a sense of sovereignty; thus, cultural genocide was deemed necessary for settling and colonization.
 The challenge of politically ruling individuals who felt a sense of sovereignty was and is real.
 The Greeks were correct in their fears.
 An increased sense of sovereignty corresponds with decreased alienation, freeing individuals from psychological dependence on nationalism.
 Care, in many ways, stands opposite to alienation.
 Craft historically involves handmade objects, with the body intimately connected to the labor process.
 Similarly, consider the care of the Other in this manner.
 Understanding culture as the result of a caregiving craft means understanding culture in opposition to all forms of alienation.